 It is recommended that you plan for a postoperative period of 7 to 10 free days because after surgery your physical activity will be limited.

-As a rule, the operation is performed during a hospital stay ranging from one to a few days.
+As a rule, the operation is performed during a hospital stay for two days.
 This allows professional medical staff to take care of you during the postoperative period.

 Tummy tuck is mostly performed under general anaesthesia, meaning you will be asleep during the surgery.
 Before surgery, the anaesthesiologist will perform the necessary research to ensure that you receive the appropriate anaesthesia.